ezio416/tm-ultimate-medals-extended/readme.md

 ## Exports
 To use Ultimate Medals Extended as a dependancy, you need to define a class implementing the `UltimateMedalsExtended::IMedal` interface
 (defined and documented in Medals/IMedal.as).
 You then pass it to `UltimateMedalsExtended::addMedal`.
-(The other exports from are defined in Shared.as).
+(The other exports from are defined in Exports.as).
+You must ensure that you remove medals when `OnDestroyed` is called, using `UltimateMedalsExtended::removeMedal(name)`, otherwise both plugins will crash if your plugin is reloaded / updated.

 ### Example usage as a dependency